DoNewsCode/core/README.md

 ## Non-Goals

-- Tries to be a Spring, Laravel or Ruby on Rails.
+- Tries to be a Spring, Laravel, or Ruby on Rails.
 - Tries to care about service details.
-- Tries to reimplement the functionality provided by modern platform.
+- Tries to reimplement the functionality provided by modern platforms.

 ## Suggested service framework
-- Gin (if http only)
+- Gin (if HTTP only)
-- Go Kit (if multiple transport)
+- Go Kit (if multiple transports)
 - Go Zero